Quasar6X/formula_1_adatb/README.md

 >* Three special querries at the top of the page ✔
 >* Exporting the tables as .CSV files ✔

+Also this project uses PHP 8 so you will need that if you want to try it out 😉

 ### You are absolutely free to use this project however you want, _**BUT**_ if you do please give me credit

 P.S: I'm not really good with CSS so please don't hurt me 😟